-Pharmacological Treatments for Personality Disorder
+Medications for Treating Personality Disorder

 Prior to the most recent research evidence suggesting a strong link between biology and behavior, many clinicians did not believe that medication was useful, nor appropriate for the treatment of personality disorders.
-The rationale for these convictions resulted from the way in which personality disorders were understood: How could medication change people's personality or alter their manner of relating to others?
-From this perspective, personality disorders occurred when normal personality development became derailed by harmful, traumatic, or otherwise stressful events in someone's environment thereby creating deeply-rooted, maladaptive patterns of relating to others.
-Thus, it only made sense that treatment should focus on changing those patterns and related behaviors, via curative environmental methods such as psychotherapy, and that medications have no place in such treatment.
+The rationale for these convictions resulted from the way in which personality disorders were understood.
+How could medication change people's personalities or alter their manner of relating to others?
+From this perspective, personality disorders occurred when normal personality development became derailed by harmful, traumatic, or otherwise stressful events in someone's life.
+It was believed that once derailed, deeply-rooted, maladaptive patterns of relating to others were formed.
+From this perspective, it only made sense that treatment should focus on changing those behavioral patterns.
+Medications had no place in such treatment.

-In his chapter on somatic treatments in the Handbook for Personality Disorders, Paul Soloff (2005) explains his view that the dichotomy between nature and nurture is artificial and that personality traits and temperament, are in fact, biologically determined.
+In his chapter on somatic treatments in the Handbook for Personality Disorders, Paul Soloff (2005) explains his view that the dichotomy between nature and nurture is artificial and contrived.
+He asserts that personality traits and temperament are, in fact, biologically determined.
 To support his view, he references research that demonstrated an association between a history of childhood sexual abuse and changes to brain chemistry (in the brain's serotonergic system) in women with Borderline Personality Disorder (Rinne, Westenberg, denBoer, et.al., 2000).
 Soloff argues for a pharmacological approach in the treatment of personality disorders because medications are capable of modifying neurotransmitter functions associated with many of the symptoms of personality disorders.
-Medications that modify neurotransmitter function can improve problems with cognition, emotion, and impulse control: the very problems that are typical of personality disorders.
+Medications that modify neurotransmitter function can improve problems with thinking, emotion, and impulse control.
+These are the very problems that are typical of personality disorders.